Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Pre-thermal dynamics

-where $v_r=v/c_s$ is the incoming fluid velocity relative to the speed of sound \eqref{Eq:BogSound} (i.e., the incoming Mach number).
+is the incoming fluid velocity relative to the speed of sound \eqref{Eq:BogSound} (known as the Mach number).
 Equation~\eqref{eq:g1-integrale-approx-2} still describes an exponential decay of the coherence function up to $|\Delta k| = 2c_s t$ with, however, two changes of slope at $|\Delta k| = (c_s \pm v) t$.
 For $|\Delta k| > 2c_s t$, $g_1(\Delta k,t)$ still reaches a plateau whose height decays exponentially in time.

 Note that Eq.~\eqref{eq:g1-integrale} also admits a well-defined limit in the supersonic regime $v_r>1$.
 As discussed in the next section, however, the validity of the approach is no longer guaranteed in that case.
 Furthermore, under practical conditions the supersonic regime is not easily observable due to the onset of the thermal phase at relatively short time when $v_r>1$.
 This point will be discussed more in detail in Sec.~\ref{Sec:crossover_therm}.